EugeneBEW/oci-ansible/README.md

 ### ansible-galaxy
-ansible-galaxy also available under container environment it place collection by default into  /ansible/collections in cis container which maps to ./ansible/collections dorectory on the host system
+ansible-galaxy also available under container environment

+it place collection by default into  /ansible/collections in container

+that is the same as ./ansible/collections directory on the host system

 ### file editing and directory navigation
 use ms or vi for this

 Don't forgot that changes persist if it made on the rw mounted locations

 ### /root/scripts directory
-this directory is recommended place for OpenStack files like admin-openstack.rc
+this directory is recommended place for OpenStack files like

+admin-openstack.rc

 rooket.sh + list-hosts.txt help make backup of VM's volumes in openstack